manticoresoftware/manticoresearch/manual/Server_settings/Setting_variables_online.md

 * `MAINTENANCE = {0 | 1}` When set to 1, puts the server in maintenance mode.
 Only clients with vip connections can execute queries in this mode.
 All new non-vip incoming connections are refused.
 * `GROUPING_IN_UTC = {0 | 1}` When set to 1, cause timed grouping functions (day(), month(), year(), yearmonth(), yearmonthday()) to be calculated in utc.
 Read the doc for [grouping_in_utc](Server_settings/Searchd.md) config params for more details.
 * `QUERY_LOG_MIN_MSEC = <value>` Changes the [query_log_min_msec](Server_settings/Searchd.md#query_log_min_msec) searchd settings value.
 In this case it expects value exactly in milliseconds and doesn't parse time suffixes, as in config.
-* `LOG_DEBUG_FILTER = <string value>` Option exists since Sphinx 2.11 and gives a chance to filter out redundand log messages.
-If the value is set, then all logs with level > INFO (i.e., `DEBUG`, `DEBUGV`, etc.) will be compared with the string and outputed only in the case they starts with given value.
+* `LOG_DEBUG_FILTER = <string value>` Option exists since Sphinx 2.11 and gives a chance to filter out redundant log messages.
+If the value is set, then all logs with level > INFO (i.e., `DEBUG`, `DEBUGV`, etc.) will be compared with the string and output only in the case they starts with given value.

 > Warning